EmanuelSoda/EmanuelSoda/README.md

 ## Hi there 👋

 I'm Emanuel Soda.
-I'm studying Bioinformatics for Computational Genomics :man_scientist: at [University of Milan](https://www.unimi.it/it) and [Politecnico di Milano](https://www.polimi.it).
+I'm studying Bioinformatics for Computational Genomics :man_scientist: at [Università di Milano](https://www.unimi.it/it) and [Politecnico di Milano](https://www.polimi.it).

 ### Some of my work :construction_worker:
 - :brain: [ML Project](https://github.com/EmanuelSoda/ML_Homework)